 5. da Vinci Graphic Design Series Stencil Brush

 Da Vinci’s brushes are artist-grade tools that can be used with almost any kind of paint and on surfaces from canvas to textiles.
 Each is made of Chinese white hog hair, rooted in a nickel ferrule, which helps keep the bristles intact as you work.
-The wooden handles are made in Germany through an eco-friendly process, which makes them pleasingly smooth to hold.
+The wooden handles are pleasingly smooth to hold, made in Germany, and sourced from sustainable forests.
 Elegant and resilient, these brushes are capable of achieving clean and defined impressions.